4lec4st/4lec4st/README.md

 # 💫 About Me:
-"Passionate about cybersecurity, I am a Pentester, Ethical Hacker, and Software Developer dedicated to exploring and securing digital systems.
+Passionate about cybersecurity, I am a Pentester, Ethical Hacker, and Software Developer dedicated to exploring and securing digital systems.
 With experience in penetration testing and software development, I specialize in identifying vulnerabilities and strengthening security defenses.
-Whether solving challenges on Hack The Box or crafting efficient code, I am committed to continuous learning and ethical hacking practices."
+Whether solving challenges on Hack The Box or crafting efficient code, I am committed to continuous learning and ethical hacking practices.

 ## 🌐 Socials: